ibm-cloud-docs/openshift/openshift_registry.md

     ```
     {: pre}
     Example output:
-    ```<ff-all-icr>
+    ```
-    all-icr-io          kubernetes.io/dockerconfigjson        1         16d</ff-all-icr>
+    all-icr-io          kubernetes.io/dockerconfigjson        1         16d
     ```
     {: screen}
 3. Copy each image pull secret from the `default` project to the project of your choice.
 The new image pull secrets are named `<project_name>-icr-<region>-io`.
-If you pull images from only a certain region, you can copy only that region's image pull secret.<ff-all-icr>
+If you pull images from only a certain region, you can copy only that region's image pull secret.
     ```
     oc get secret all-icr-io -n default -o yaml | sed 's/default/<new-project>/g' | oc create -n <new-project> -f -
     ```
-    {: pre}</ff-all-icr>
+    {: pre}
 4. Verify that the secrets are created successfully.
     ```
     oc get secrets -n <project_name> | grep icr-io